PRIVACY STATEMENT: THE INFORMATION PROVIDED UPON REGISTRATION WILL BE KEPT SECURE AND CONFIDENTIAL!

 A: Once the State Cup Final Four is completed you can call the coaches or our Director of Coaching and talk with them specifically about your son or daughter.

 Q: How soon will my son/daughter start with their new team?

-A: All team rosters will be posted to the internet within two weeks after the completion of tryouts, usually sooner.
+A: All team rosters will be posted to the internet within 5-7 days after the full completion of tryouts, usually sooner.
 Older early season teams usually begin training in early August.
 All other teams usually begin group skills training in the latter part of August or early September.
 Some State Cup teams may form and travel to tournaments immediately after tryouts.
 Please check with our Director Of Coaching for specific team plans.

 Q: How many teams are selected in each age group?

 A. Depending on the amount of players trying out, we usually we select two teams in each age group.
 A level (White) teams and B level (Navy) teams.
 In some age groups there may be minimal differences between the two levels.
 In certain instances Navy teams may even play in A leagues or tournaments also.
 There can be certain ages where we have three or even four teams in an age group if it is determined the talent pool for that age group justifies the additional teams.